Spice Engineering: Constructor history

 Following Spice's initial work on the Tiga GC85, Gordon Spice decided to build his own chassis, not only for the C2 class in the World Sportscar Championship, but also for the Lights class in IMSA GT.
 He received engineering input from General Motors for the IMSA effort, using Pontiac engines in place of the Ford Cosworths.
 The first design by the team was the SE86, which the SE standing for Spice Engineering, and 86 for the year of its construction, 1986.
 This numbering scheme would be used by nearly all Spice chassis.

 After having considerable success with their smaller chassis, Spice made the move to the larger C1 and GTP classes with the SE89.
 This would be replaced by the successful SE90 the following year, of which Spice built near 30 chassis of that design or similar over several years.
 Many privateers bought the SE90s, winning various championships.
 Spice would also end its relationship with General Motors, instead becoming the factory squad for Honda, running Acura engines in SE90-based chassis, winning the Camel lights for Honda in 1991, 1992 and 1993.
-In 1990 Gordon Spice and Ray Bellm sold their interests in Spice Engineering to Jean Louis Ricci, a Spice customer.
+In 1990 Gordon Spice and Ray Bellm sold their interests in Spice Engineering to Jean-Louis Ricci, a Spice customer.

 By 1992, Spice began to develop newer designs to replace their older chassis, but the company would soon hit financial troubles before multiple cars could be built.
 Spice's final GTP chassis was finished in 1993, at which time the GTP and GT Lights Championships had been canceled and IMSA was adopting a new set of rules for open-cockpit sportscars in 1994.
 Spice built at least three new chassis for the IMSA WSC championship with new suspension and bodywork.
 In 1994 Spice won the manufacturers championship with Oldsmobile beating Ferrari.
 Spice also made available a kit to convert existing Group C and IMSA chassis to the new WSC regulations and some teams took up this option, with some opting to carry out their own conversion and development work, without factory assistance.
 Some of these heavily modified designs would still be racing competitively until 1999.

 During Spice's stint as the factory Pontiac team, they also constructed several Pontiac Fiero race cars for the IMSA GTO and GTU classes, having some mixed success.
-These would be the only Spices based on production cars instead of purpose-built sports cars.
+These would be the only Spice's based on production cars instead of purpose-built sports cars.